brobeson/ctest-lab/docs/index.md

 ## The Testing View

-CTest Lab provides ways for you to interact with your tests in the _Testing_ View.
+CTest Lab provides ways for you to interact with your tests in the Testing View.

 ### Test Tags

 VS Code's test API provides support for test tags.
-Users can filter tests by tag in the _Testing_ view.
-CTest Lab checks your tests [`LABELS` properties](https://cmake.org/cmake/help/latest/prop_test/LABELS.html) and adds all your labels as tags.
-In this example, if you filter `@ctest-lab-tests:unit` in the VS Code Testing view, you will see foo_test and bar_test.
-If you filter `@ctest-lab-tests:e2e`, you only see end_to_end_test.
+Users can filter tests by tag in the Testing view.
+CTest Lab checks your tests' [`LABELS` properties](https://cmake.org/cmake/help/latest/prop_test/LABELS.html) and adds all your labels as tags.
+In this example, if you filter `@ctest-lab-tests:unit` in the VS Code Testing view, you will see `foo_test` and `bar_test`.
+If you filter `@ctest-lab-tests:e2e`, you will only see `end_to_end_test`.

 ```cmake
 add_executable(foo_test foo_test.cpp)